EpsilonSolutions/netscaler-command-reference/docs/network/interface/interface.md

 * Passive - The LA channel port of the NetScaler appliance does not transmit LACPDU messages unless the peer device port is in the active mode.
 That is, the port does not speak unless spoken to.
 * Disabled - Unbinds the interface from the LA channel.
 If this is the only interface in the LA channel, the LA channel is removed.
 Possible values: DISABLED, ACTIVE, PASSIVE
-Default value: NSA_LACP_DISABLE
+Default value: DISABLED

 <b>lacpKey</b>
 Integer identifying the LACP LA channel to which the interface is to be bound.
-For an LA channel of the NetScaler appliance, this digit specifies the variable x of an LA channel in LA/x notation, where x can range from 1 to 4.
+For an LA channel of the NetScaler appliance, this digit specifies the variable x of an LA channel in LA/x notation, where x can range from 1 to 8.
 For example, if you specify 3 as the LACP key for an LA channel, the interface is bound to the LA channel LA/3.
 For an LA channel of a cluster configuration, this digit specifies the variable y of a cluster LA channel in CLA/(y-4) notation, where y can range from 5 to 8.
 For example, if you specify 6 as the LACP key for a cluster LA channel, the interface is bound to the cluster LA channel CLA/2.
 Minimum value: 1
 Maximum value: 8